ib-ruby/ib-api/README.md

 In its plain vanilla usage, it just exchanges messages with the TWS.
 Any response is stored in the `recieved-Array`.

-Even then, it needs just a few lines of code to place an order
+It needs just a few lines of code to place an order

 ```ruby
 require 'ib-api'